MateuszKubuszok/GameTheoryTools/README.md

 * `scons -Q buildGTL` - builds GTL classes,
 * `scons -Q buildGTLTests` - builds GTL test classes with dependancies,
 * `scons -Q runGTLTests` - runs GTL test classes building theirs dependancies.

+To build project using Clang you can run builder like this: `CXX="scan-build clang++" scons`, but it hasn't been actually tested yet.
+Obviously, it would require Clang installed.

 Running tests
 ----